ssec/polar2grid/py/polar2grid/doc/source/dev_guide.rst

 package matures this flexibility will slowly disappear.

 An example of this
-flexibility is the design of the scripts tying a frontend to a backend.
+flexibility is the design of the scripts tying a frontend to a backend (glue scripts).
 In future versions of polar2grid, it may be possible to have one unified script where a frontend and a backend are selected via command line arguments.
 Currently however there are not enough use cases to define a generic 'master' script.
-So the current design is to have separate connecting scripts that can have as much freedom as they need to connect the frontend to the backend and produce the proper output.
+So the current design has separate glue scripts that can have as much freedom as they need to connect the frontend to the backend and produce the proper output.
+Although, there shouldn't need to be much work outside of what has already been done to accomplish any gluing.
+That is, assuming any new frontends or backends were developed properly.

+If you are trying to decide whether or not your backend idea should be implemented in polar2grid here are a few things to think about.
+Polar2grid should not be used for anything that doesn't want remapped data.
+If you want raw scanline data, polar2grid is not the package for you.
+Also, if your backend output is not a file, polar2grid is not for you.
+Non-file output may be something like a server that provides remapped data to a client.
+Although polar2grid could provide this data to a server for storage, a polar2grid backend should not be doing the serving.

+Polar2grid is intended for polar-orbitting satellite data.
+Geo-stationary data may work with the current tool-set, but is not guaranteed to always work.

 Prerequisites
 -------------

-These topics should be understood to get the most out of this guide:
+These polar2grid topics should be understood to get the most out of this
+guide:

  - The overall 'flow' of the :doc:`Chain <chain>`
+ - The responsibilities of a frontend
+ - The responsibilities of a backend
+ - Package hierarchy and dependencies

 A developer should be familiar with these concepts to develop a new component for polar2grid: